leonawicz/tabr/README.md

 -   Add the track to a `score`.
 -   Render the score to pdf with `tab`.

+The code is shown below, but first some context.

 Constructing a musical phrase
 -----------------------------

 A phrase here does not require a strict definition.
 Think of it as the smallest piece of musical structure you intend to string together.
 The first argument to `phrase` is a string describing notes of a specific pitch (or rests: "r"), separated in time by spaces.
 For chords, just remove spaces to indicate simultaneous notes.
-Integers are appended to indicate the octave number so that the pitch is unique.
+Integers are appended to indicate the octave number so that the pitch is unambiguous.
 For example, a rest followed by a sequence of notes might be given by `notes = "r a2 c3 f3 d3 a3 f3"`.

 The second argument is a similar string giving note metadata.
 In this example there is nothing to add but the time durations.
 Whole notes taking up an entire measure of music are given by 1, half notes by 2, quarter notes 4, eighth notes 8, and so on.
 To specify a quarter note rest followed by a sequence of eighth notes, use `info = "4 8 8 8 8 8 8"` (or shorten to just `info = "4 8*6"`).
 This basic example does not require specifying additional note information such as dotted notes for different fractions of time, staccato notes, ties/slurs, slides, bends, hammer ons and pull offs, etc. These specifications are currently available in `tabr` to varying degrees of development and are covered in the vignette tutorials.